ProAccess/MakeMyHOAok/HOA Cert Program.md

 Summary of state legislation required to enable program
 =======================================================

 Success in incenting participation and education for informed governance is predicated upon universal applicability of COMPETENCE ratings.
 Were application of ratings merely elective, there would be little incentive for community associations to maintain ratings.
 Therefore, legislation would be required that would do *all of the following*:

+- require community associations to engage a professional engineering firm every two-to-five years to physically inspect physical infrastructure, determine estimated remaining life, projected repair and replacement costs, and specify a dollar amount that must be contributed on a regular basis in order for such funds to be available when needed.
+The report also must calculate the percent funded.
+The topic is discussed more fully in the CAI publication, *National Reserve Study Standards.* (Also see [Reserves *percent funded*](#percent_funded_explan).)
+Model, proven legislation has been in effect for many years and can be viewed via the web by examining California Civil Code sections [5550](https://leginfo.legislature.ca.gov/faces/codes_displayText.xhtml?lawCode=CIV&division=4.&title=&part=5.&chapter=7.&article=3.), [5560](https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?lawCode=CIV&sectionNum=5560.) and [5300](https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?lawCode=CIV&sectionNum=5300).

 - set standards for and recognize a qualifying organization whose purpose is to promote voluntary education of best practices and legal requirements for community association governance and to certify members who demonstrate such knowledge with designation as Certified Community Association Directors.
 (See [*proposed California statute enabling creation of BCCAD*](#statute_enabling_creation).)